sub-arjun/phosphobot/README.md

 This will:

-- on mac: use brew to install phosphobot
+- on Mac: use brew to install phosphobot
-- on linux: install phosphobot through apt
+- on Linux: use apt to install phosphobot
-- on windows: install a .exe
+- on Windows: install a .exe

 ### 3. Make your robot move for the first time!

 Go to the webapp at `YOUR_SERVER_ADDRESS:YOUR_SERVER_PORT` (default is `localhost:80`) and click control.

-You will be able to control your robot with:
+You'll be able to control your robot with:

-- the keyboard
+- a keyboard
+- a gamepad
 - a leader arm
-- a Meta Quest if you have the phospho teleop app
+- a Meta Quest

 > _Note: port 80 might already be in use, if that's the case, the server will spin up on localhost:8020_

 ### 4. Record a dataset

-Record a 40 episodes dataset of the task you want the robot to learn.
+Record a 50 episodes dataset of the task you want the robot to learn.

 Check out the [docs](https://docs.phospho.ai/basic-usage/dataset-recording) for more details.